chamoji/chamoji.github.io/_posts/2014-05-19-Preparations.markdown

-While I do believe there is some factor involving natural abilities, in the end of it all, becoming great at something is attained moreso with focused, deliberate practice rather than pure talents.
+While I do believe there is some factor involving natural abilities, in the end of it all, becoming great at something is attained moreso with focused, deliberate practice rather than just pure talents.